rod-higgins/webform_abr_lookup/README.md

 ## Usage

-### Adding ABN Lookup to a Webform
+### Adding ABR Lookup to a Webform

 1. Edit or create a webform
 2. Add a new element
-3. Select "ABN Lookup" from the "Advanced elements" category
+3. Select "ABR Lookup" from the "Advanced elements" category
 4. Configure the element:
    - **Lookup Type**: Choose ABN, ACN, or Business Name
    - **Auto-populate**: Enable to automatically fill business details